General Surgery Residency

 *Ensure your success on your first few weeks on the job.

-During these three days, you will hear from a variety of faculty and residents, experience a “day in the life of an intern,” practice critical response and team communication skills, become familiar with the G1-G2 Core Curriculum, and engage in leadership development discussions.
+During this week, you will hear from a variety of faculty and residents, experience a “day in the life of an intern,” practice critical response and team communication skills, become familiar with the G1-G2 Core Curriculum, and engage in leadership development discussions.
 We will also assess your current level of technical skill via a short performance exam in our simulation skills lab.
 And what would any orientation be without a chance to meet some Chiefs, understand your administrative responsibilities, and master the computer systems?

 Welcome aboard!
 We look forward to having you.